 - 1. A single step process, in which the Chief Executive refers all complaints to an independent investigator who determines whether the complaint is valid and, if so, recommends an action(s) appropriate to the level of materiality or significance of the breach. - 2.
 A two-step process, in which the Chief Executive refers all complaints to an initial assessor who determines whether the complaint is valid and, if so, can refer the complaint to a chairperson or recommend that the parties undertake mediation.
-Where the nature of a breach is significant and where mediation is not an option (or not agreed to) then the initial assessor will refer the complaint to an independent investigator, who may also reassess the complaint.
+Where the nature of a breach is significant and where mediation is not an option (or not agreed to) then the initial assessor will refer the complaint to an independent investigator, who may also re-assess the complaint.

-In the draft Code of Conduct that was presented to the Council, a two-step process was recommended and accepted.
+In the draft Code of Conduct being presented to the Council, a two-step process is recommended.